Table of Contents

 If you have any experiences or thoughts on site accessibility, go ahead and share them in the comments below.

-- Latest version of the full Web Content Accessibility Guildelines (WCAG) 2.0
+- Latest version of the full Website Accessibility Guildelines (WCAG) 2.0

 - WebAIM WCAG 2.0 checklist